Belcamp House: After the school

-The house was much damaged by vandals and fire following the closure of the school in 2004, when it was sold to property developer Gerry Gannon.
+The house was much damaged by vandals and fire following the closure of the school in 2004 when it was sold to property developer Gerry Gannon.
 Eventually the property fell under the control of NAMA.
 After 2011, the developer and the local authority did work to secure the premises more actively, but much loss had already occurred.

 Planning permission was granted for the conversion of the main house into apartments, with a restaurant and childcare facility in one wing, and for 165 homes on the surrounding 15 hectares.
 Further housing proposals, including for five blocks of apartments, were to follow.
 An Taisce was supportive of the plans, while the Irish Georgian Society and some local residents had concerns about the historic building and public rights of way on parts of the land.

-As of summer 2018, the lands were in development.
+As of the summer of 2018, the lands were in development.
 Gannon Homes at one time planned up to 2,000 residential units, but only a few hundred have yet been considered for planning permission.

 Elements

 Belcamp Hall

-The house was based on a similar model to the White House in Washington, and it included an "oval office."
-It is a three-storey over basement, seven-bay structure.
+The house was based on a similar model to the White House in Washington, and it included an "oval office".
+It is a three-storey over basement, seven-bay structure with a rusticated granite ground floor facade.

-The Walled Garden
+Walled garden

 Northwest of and behind the Hall is a walled garden.
 Now in poor repair, it once supplied the house with fruit and vegetables.

-The Washington Monument
+Washington monument

-A castellate monument was erected to George Washington, possibly the first such in the world.
+A castellate monument was erected for George Washington, possibly the first such in the world.